SamuilNikolov/bandwidth-buddy/CONTEXT_WINDOW_MANAGEMENT.md

 ## Configuration

-You can adjust the context limit in `server.js`:
+The context limit can be adjusted in `server.js`:

 ```javascript
 this.maxContextTokens = 6000; // Adjust based on your model